fortinetdev/terraform-provider-fortios/website/docs/r/fortios_antivirus_profile.html.markdown

 * `fortisandbox_max_upload` - Maximum size of files that can be uploaded to FortiSandbox.
 * `inspection_mode` - Inspection mode.
 Valid values: `proxy`, `flow-based`.
 * `ftgd_analytics` - Settings to control which files are uploaded to FortiSandbox.
 Valid values: `disable`, `suspicious`, `everything`.
-* `analytics_max_upload` - Maximum size of files that can be uploaded to FortiSandbox (1 - 395 MBytes, default = 10).
+* `analytics_max_upload` - Maximum size of files that can be uploaded to FortiSandbox.
-* `analytics_ignore_filetype` - Do not submit files matching this DLP file-pattern to FortiSandbox.
+* `analytics_ignore_filetype` - Do not submit files matching this DLP file-pattern to FortiSandbox (post-transfer scan only).
 * `analytics_accept_filetype` - Only submit files matching this DLP file-pattern to FortiSandbox.
 * `analytics_wl_filetype` - Do not submit files matching this DLP file-pattern to FortiSandbox.
 * `analytics_bl_filetype` - Only submit files matching this DLP file-pattern to FortiSandbox.